-- 6.1 The re-prioritisation of our work in recent years in response to legislative changes and to reflect those areas seen as high risk, has seen more resources being committed to tackling application based fraud such as Social Housing and Council Tax, both of which are commonly acknowledged nationally as being high risk areas.
-The CIPFA Fraud & Corruption Tracker estimated that in 2016/17, the value of Social Housing fraud across the UK was £263.4 million, and Council Tax related fraud was £25.5 million. - 6.2 During the year we have continued to work closely with the Place Directorate, as well as local Registered Providers of social housing, to investigate and remedy all aspects of social housing fraud, including illegal sub-letting, non-residency, false applications and Right to Buy.
-Our primary objectives have always been: - a) to recover social housing properties where investigations find that they are not being used as intended; - b) to protect the gateway for social housing by preventing fraudulent applications entering the system - 6.3 We continue to advise the Directorate on records management, photo ID's, and the new application system, as well as providing training and support to front line staff in the use of the data warehouse to help them verify details submitted on housing / homeless / Right to Buy applications.
-Sharing data with partner organisations has enabled us to identify duplicate tenancies, fraudulent housing applications and new addresses for tenants who left our properties with rent arrears.

-- 6.4 We continue to receive a high number of notifications relating to potential social housing fraud.
-Last year we raised 912 cases (900 in 2016/17).
-Through our investigations, we recovered 87 Council and Registered Provider properties (45 in 2016/17) with a combined indicative value of £8,091,000\.
+- During the year we have continued to work closely with the Neighbourhoods Directorate, as well as local Registered Providers of social housing, to investigate and remedy all aspects of social housing fraud, including illegal sub-letting, non-residency, false applications and Right to Buy.
+We also continue to provide support in the use of the data warehouse to help them verify details submitted on housing / homeless / Right to Buy applications.
+Our primary objectives have always been: - a) to recover social housing properties where investigations find that they are not being used as intended; - b) to protect the gateway for social housing by preventing fraudulent applications entering the system - 6.3 We continue to receive a high number of notifications relating to potential social housing fraud.
+Through our investigations, we recovered 64 Council and Registered Provider properties (87 in 2017/18) with a combined indicative value of £5,952,000.
 The properties recovered are returned to the housing stock to enable those with a genuine need for social housing to be provided with a home.
-We also cancelled 152 housing applications prior to letting (194 in 2016/17).
+We also cancelled 212 housing applications prior to letting (152 in 2017/18) with a combined indicative value of £686,880.
 This has been key to preventing scarce social housing being allocated to people that were not entitled.
-We have also stopped 4 Right to Buy applications (4 in 2016/17), with a combined indicative value of £260,000\\.
-In addition, during the course of our work, we have located former tenants owing rent totalling nearly £30,000 and have identified numerous anomalies in relation to Council Tax and Housing Benefit. - \ Based on an indicative cost of £93,000 per property, source: Cabinet Office - \\ Based on an indicative saving of £65,000 per property, source: Cabinet Office - 6.5 A Prosecution & Sanctions Policy was approved by the Audit Committee in 2013 and legislation such as the Fraud Act 2006 and the Prevention of Social Housing Fraud Act 2013 can be used to prosecute offenders.
+We have also stopped 2 Right to Buy applications (4 in 2017/18) with a combined indicative value of £130,000.
+In addition, during the course of our work, we have located former tenants owing rent and have identified numerous anomalies in relation to Council Tax and Housing Benefit (see 6.9). - Based on an indicative cost of £93,000 per property, source: Cabinet Office - Based on an indicative cost of £3,240 per application, source: Cabinet Office - Based on an indicative saving of £65,000 per property, source: Cabinet Office - A Prosecution & Sanctions Policy was approved by the Audit Committee in 2013 and legislation such as the Fraud Act 2006 and the Prevention of Social Housing Fraud Act 2013 can be used to prosecute offenders, whilst the Proceeds of Crime Act can be used to recover losses.
 Although prosecuting offenders and publicising successful convictions act as a valuable deterrent, and helps raise awareness of the problem of tenancy fraud, it is a time consuming process and is not always possible because of lack of evidence or documentation.
-Last year we prosecuted six individuals who had made fraudulent applications for housing and cautioned one other.
-Wherever possible, we attempt to recover any losses under Proceeds of Crime legislation, and last year the courts awarded us compensation of £38,990.
-More than half of this was in relation to a case involving a former City Council Housing Needs Officer who was jailed in 2016 for making false housing applications.
-In addition, we have supported the directorate in bringing civil proceedings to regain possession of properties where we have found evidence that the tenants are not using the property as their main home. - 6.6 There are obvious social benefits in ensuring that only those with the greatest need are allocated social housing, but there is also a real financial saving from preventing and/or stopping social housing fraud, particularly in respect of providing temporary accommodation, and losing valuable housing stock through fraudulent Right to Buy applications.
-We will continue to work with the directorate to further develop work in this area. - 6.7 Since April 2013, local authorities have been responsible for administering their own Council Tax Support schemes and need to ensure that safeguards are in place to minimise fraudulent claims.
-The Council Tax Reduction Schemes Detection of Fraud & Enforcement (England) Regulations 2013 authorise the investigation of offences in relation to Council Tax Reduction Schemes and also create offences and enable penalties to be imposed in connection with these schemes.
-These are reflected in our Prosecution & Sanctions Policy which was approved by the Audit Committee in 2013.
+We also support Housing in bringing civil proceedings to regain possession of properties where we have found evidence that the tenants are not using the property as their main home.

+6.5 There are obvious social benefits in ensuring that only those with the greatest need are allocated social housing, but there is also a real financial saving from preventing and/or stopping social housing fraud, particularly in respect of providing temporary accommodation, and losing valuable housing stock through fraudulent Right to Buy applications.
+We will continue to work with the directorate to further develop work in this area.